UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 > [!NOTE]
 >
 > Oct 21, 2024 - This repository has recently been transferred from The University of Alabama Libraries Web Services GitHub to The University of Alabama Libraries Research Data Services GitHub organization.
-> If you notice any incorrect hyperlinks within the content, please let us know.
+> All GitHub related hyperlinks should automatically redirect to the new GitHub location, but if you notice anything that is not working correctly, please let us know.

 **V.F.
 Scalfani, The University of Alabama**